xiaoouwang/websiteSourcecode/content/post/scraping_01_basics/index.markdown

 {{% toc %}}

-## basic approach using urlopen from request
+## Basic approach using urlopen from request

 ```python